caoting-dotcom/multiBranchModel/README.md

 This repo includes the implementation for paper "NN-Stretch: Automatic Neural Network Branching for Parallel Inference on Heterogeneous Multi-Processors"

+# End-to-End Pipeline

+We provide an **end-to-end video** to install the environment and run the pipeline.
+Check it [here](tutorial/end2end-pipeline.mp4)!
+You can also follow the following steps.

 ## Pull docker

 We provide a docker container for the artifact.
 It can be directly downloaded by: